aFarkas/lazysizes/plugins/optimumx/README.md

 <script src="http://cdn.jsdelivr.net/g/respimage(respimage.min.js),lazysizes(lazysizes.min.js+plugins/optimumx/ls.optimumx.min.js)" async=""></script>
 ```

 The optimumx extension needs to parse the srcset attribute.
 This is normally handled by the respimage polyfill.
-In case you don't want to include a full polyfill for all browsers you can include this [excellent srcset parser](https://github.com/baloneysandwiches/parse-srcset).
+In case you don't want to include a full polyfill for all browsers or you want to use picturefill as a polyfill you can include this [excellent srcset parser](https://github.com/baloneysandwiches/parse-srcset).

 ```html
 <!-- polyfill responsive images: https://github.com/aFarkas/respimage -->